LinoSchmidt/StickExporterTX/README.md

 The finished installer should be inside `<Project Folder>/output`.

 ## Licence:
-his project is released under the MIT license, for more information, check the [LICENSE](LICENSE.md) file.
+This project is released under the MIT license, for more information, check the [LICENSE](LICENSE.md) file.